-For fiscal year 2016, no complaints of alleged fraud or misuse of purchase and travel cards were made to OIG Office of Investigations.
-OCFO also forwarded delinquency reports to OIG for outstanding travel card balances greater than 60 days.
-We noted that these reports were infrequent during the scope period of this engagement.
-As of September 30, 2016, OCFO notified OIG of the suspension of two travel card accounts due to delinquency.
+For fiscal year 2017, OCFO made no complaints of alleged fraud or misuse of purchase and travel cards to OIG Office of Investigations.
+We also confirmed with the Office of Investigations that no travel card investigations occurred.

+OCFO forwarded delinquency reports to OIG for outstanding travel card balances greater than 60 days.
+We confirmed that OCFO submitted delinquency reports for all months where travel card delinquencies exceeded 60 days.
+We also confirmed OCFO suspended the delinquent travel cards from further use.
+During fiscal year 2017, OCFO closed two travel card accounts due to delinquency.